 Wishnevsky’s volumes, “How the Hippies Ruin’t Hillbilly Music” and “Write Your Own Damn Book” (both available on Kindle or in paperback) have been a major inspiration.
 I have recommended “How the Hippies…” so often on Facebook and in messages to friends that my smartphone now recognizes “Ruin’t” as a correct spelling.

-The other inspiration, sad and wonderful, was picking a handful of earth from the bucket at my friend Beth Wellington’s graveside to sprinkle down onto her coffin.
-She was Jewish, but the bucket was utilitarian… an accidental pun I like to think would make her laugh… The bucket was orange plastic with bold letters that said “Let’s Do This.”
+The other inspiration, sad and wonderful, was picking a handful of earth last month from the bucket at my friend Beth Wellington’s graveside to sprinkle down onto her coffin.
+She was Jewish, but the bucket was utilitarian… an accidental pun I like to think would make her laugh… The bucket was orange plastic with bold letters that said “Let’s Do This,” like a message from Beth instead of Home Depot.
 Or was it white with orange letters?
 Have I forgotten already?
 Did it have an exclamation point at the end?
 I am getting old.

 Anyhow, this train of thought began with something that I wrote in a Facebook discussion today, one that also sent me off to rewrite part of the Wikipedia definition of “Bluegrass,” which had left Bill Monroe out of the first paragraph.
 The bluegrass discussion brought a comment from Wishnevsky on Facebook, so I digressed into recommending his books…